-Pupils learn Pupils learn H21. to recognise what makes them special H25. about personal identity; what contributes to who we are (e.g. ethnicity, family, gender, H22. to recognise the ways in which we are all unique faith, culture, hobbies, likes/dislikes) H23. to identify what they are good at, what they like and dislike H26. that for some people gender identity does not correspond with their biological sex H24. how to manage when finding things difficult H27. to recognise their individuality and personal qualities H25. to name the main parts of the body including external genitalia (e.g. vulva, vagina, penis, H28. to identify personal strengths, skills, achievements and interests and how these testicles) contribute to a sense of self-worth H26. about growing and changing from young to old and how people's needs change H29. about how to manage setbacks/perceived failures, including how to re-frame unhelpful H27. about preparing to move to a new class/year group thinking H30. to identify the external genitalia and internal reproductive organs in males and females and how the process of puberty relates to human reproduction H31. about the physical and emotional changes that happen when approaching and during puberty (including menstruation, key facts about the menstrual cycle and menstrual wellbeing, erections and wet dreams) H32. about how hygiene routines change during the time of puberty, the importance of keeping clean and how to maintain personal hygiene
+- H25. about personal identity; what contributes to who we are (e.g. ethnicity, family, gender, faith, culture, hobbies, likes/dislikes) - H26. that for some people gender identity does not correspond with their biological sex - H27. to recognise their individuality and personal qualities - H28. to identify personal strengths, skills, achievements and interests and how these contribute to a sense of self-worth - H29. about how to manage setbacks/perceived failures, including how to re-frame unhelpful thinking - H30. to identify the external genitalia and internal reproductive organs in males and females and how the process of puberty relates to human reproduction - H31. about the physical and emotional changes that happen when approaching and during puberty (including menstruation, key facts about the menstrual cycle and menstrual wellbeing, erections and wet dreams) - H32. about how hygiene routines change during the time of puberty, the importance of keeping clean and how to maintain personal hygiene - H33. about the processes of reproduction and birth as part of the human life cycle; how babies are conceived and born (and that there are ways to prevent a baby being made); how babies need to be cared for1